About this curriculum

 Review and Update

-The review and updating of the Montessori National Curriculum (2011) continued to be a collaborative process with invitations being extended to all members of the Montessori community to contribute their expertise.
+The review and updating of the 2011 version of the Montessori National Curriculum continued to be a collaborative process with invitations being extended to all members of the Montessori community to contribute their expertise.
 Montessori Australia Group acknowledges the work of the current team of collaborators who have built upon the work of the original contributors as listed.
-Thank you to the following people who assisted in reviewing, researching and updating to develop the Montessori National Curriculum (2021).
-Scott Cromwell, Katie Denzin, Amy Doyle, Laurie Ewert-Krocker, Jan Gaffney, Liz Ghali, Elizabeth Goor, Alex Ioannou, Vicki McKinnon, Mark Powell, Naomi Whitehead.
+Thank you to the following people who assisted in providing information, reviewing, researching, updating and cross-mapping to develop the Montessori National Curriculum (2025): Scott Cromwell, Katie Denzin, Amy Doyle, Laurie Ewert-Krocker, Liz Ghali, Elizabeth Goor, Alex Ioannou, Vicki McKinnon, Ruchika Narula, Mark Powell and Naomi Whitehead.